 Applied and computational mathematicians are advancing research in medicine, sustainable energy, climate change, and other diverse fields.
 Activities in applied and computational mathematics and statistics are interdisciplinary by nature.
 Students and faculty in this program work alongside students and faculty in other fields like business, biology, psychology, and sociology.

 The Department of Applied and Computational Mathematics and Statistics (ACMS) at the University of Notre Dame offers a doctoral program in ACMS, equipping students with domain knowledge and experience in working in multidisciplinary teams at the frontier of a variety of fields.
-ACMS also offers Master's programs in the professional specialties of applied and computational mathematics, applied statistics and predictive analytics
+ACMS also offers Master's programs in the professional specialties of applied and computational mathematics, applied statistics, predictive analytics, or actuarial science.

 The PhD program equips students with domain knowledge and experience in working in multidisciplinary teams at the frontier of a variety of fields.